Posted on: February 26, 2026 Posted by: Jonah Marshall Comments: 0

 Platform: Continue to support legislation that brings down the cost of prescription drugs.
 Support expanding eligibility requirements for Medicaid.
 Support DREAMERS.
 (Children arriving in the US through immigration.)
 For more information go to Foster’s campaign page.

-Occupation: Worked for Dupage IL legal aid service.
+Occupation: Worked for Dupage, IL legal aid service.

 Occupation: Served as an adjunct professor for the University of Maryland Europe and University of Phoenix teaching MBA and other graduate classes.